Rise and Fall of Normal, Where the Technologies Taking Us

 What Lies Ahead and Singularity

-Machine intelligence will surpass human intelligence in a few decades, leading to singularity [4].
+Machine intelligence will surpass human intelligence in a decade, leading to singularity [4].
 According to Bill Joy [5], technological change will be seen so rapidly and profoundly that it will represent a break in the fabric of human history.
 [6] Remember that technology has always shaped us; what is new today is that we can see its results in a human lifetime [7], and very soon, we will see how technological developments speedily evolve societies.

-"We will witness biological and artificial intelligence fusing into ultra-high levels of intelligence expanding outward in the universe," Kurzweil says.
+"We will witness biological and artificial intelligence fusing into ultra-high levels of intelligence, expanding outward in the universe," Kurzweil says.
 [8]

 Progress with technologies leads to more problems than it disentangles.
 [9] Any problem technologies help solve now will inevitably bring about new challenges and issues in the future, and new solutions will await.
-At the same time, all that happens with technology heralds an epoch radically transforming the unique fabric of life while complications occur in perceiving the flow of events.
+At the same time, all that happens with technology heralds an epoch radically transforming the unique fabric of life, while complications occur in perceiving the flow of events.
 This period is called VUCA, "Volatility, Uncertainty, Complexity, and Ambiguity."

 What Stimulates Exponential Development